AmpersandTarski/documentation/Conceptual/Automated Rules.md

 > > How can the code, which is specified in the violation of an automated rule, be derived automatically, if necessary with a little help of the programmer?

 ## Observations
 Experience from practice about automated rules is accumulating.
 We are learning from writing code manually for the ExecEngine.
 Some observations inspire to automate that writing process.
 Negative observations, such as difficult debugging, create a sense of urgency to replace ExecEngine rules by something better.
-Positive observations, such as the very simple expressions that we use in the Exec-Engine code (I occurs frequently), inspires us that it might be quite doable.
+Positive observations, such as the very simple terms that we use in the Exec-Engine code (I occurs frequently), inspires us that it might be quite doable.
 In this chapter we have documented some of our observations.
 ###	Multiplicity rules are simple to automate
 Consider the following fragment from the example application: